Healthcare

 To care for and to be cared for are experiences that are vital to our human existence.

-Healthcare resides in a special place in my heart.
+Healthcare is an issue that factors into our sense of well being.
 I have found myself with tremendous amounts of life experience in all of the roles that healthcare encompasses.
-I have spent considerable amounts of time being the practitioner, patient, caregiver for a loved one and advocate.
+I have spent considerable amounts of time being the practitioner, patient, caregiver for loved ones and advocate.
 Being in, and living all of the roles has opened my eyes to the major challenges that await everyone involved.
-It is easy to set up camp in anger and frustration due to a medical system that is far from perfect.
-However, as I look closer, the “system” and those who use it, is full of people just like you and me.
+It is easy to be consumed by anger and frustration due to a deeply broken medical system.
+Often dealing with the system is more difficult than dealing with the illness that brought us there.
+Something I need to remind myself of often is that the “system” and those who use it, is full of people just like you and me.

-Mindfulness practices and meditation can be a much needed help to healthcare practitioners who are short on time and burdened with responsibility.
-It can ease the frustration of patients looking for a practitioner to look them in the eyes, be present and offer compassion and guidance.
-For caregivers and advocates, mindfulness practices can rejuvenate the spirit and give the capacity to keep going.
+Mindfulness practices along with supportive counseling and guidance can be incredibly helpful to healthcare practitioners who are short on time and burdened with responsibility.
+They can ease the frustration of patients looking for a practitioner who will look them in the eyes, be present and offer compassionate care.
+Also, for caregivers and advocates, mindfulness practices and appropriate support can rejuvenate the spirit and give them the capacity to keep going.

 devonmind4humanity@gmail.com